"You may not know is why the Magna Carta is so important and why residents of Lincoln are celebrating it's anniversary"

-The original 1215 copy of the Magna Carta reaches its historic anniversary this year and the four copies will embark on a tour of the United States and the UK.
+The original 1215 copy of the Magna Carta reached an historic anniversary that year and the four copies embarked on a tour of the United States and the UK.

-Lincoln Castle has been undergoing a million-pound refurbishment over the past ten years and will be displaying its copy of the original Magna Carta in the new David P J Ross Magna Carta Vault from April 1st.
+Lincoln Castle underwent a million-pound refurbishment over the past ten years and displays its copy of the original Magna Carta in the new David P J Ross Magna Carta Vault.